pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-changes.md

 {{% /choosable %}}

-Notice the `BucketObject` also includes a Pulumi resource _option:_ [`dependsOn`](/docs/intro/concepts/resources/options/dependson/).
-This option tells Pulumi that the `BucketObject` relies indirectly on the `BucketPublicAccessBlock`, which is currently configuring the bucket to permit public access to its objects.
-If this setting were omitted, the attempt to grant `public-read` access to `index.html` would fail, as all S3 buckets and their objects are blocked from public access by default.
+Note that the `BucketObject` also includes the Pulumi resource _option_ [`dependsOn`](/docs/intro/concepts/resources/options/dependson/).
+This setting tells Pulumi that the `BucketObject` relies indirectly on the `BucketPublicAccessBlock`, which is responsible for enabling public access to its contents.
+If you omitted this setting, the attempt to grant `public-read` access to `index.html` would fail, as all S3 buckets and their objects are blocked from public access by default.

-Finally, at the end of the program, export the resulting bucket’s endpoint URL so you can navigate to it easily:
+Finally, at the end of the program, export the resulting bucket’s endpoint URL so you can browse to it easily:

 {{% choosable language javascript %}}